Adams talks cops, Covid in Jamaica

 “There is probably no more significant a visit for this historical journey than coming to the 103rd Precinct,” Adams said.

 “You know my story,” he said.
 “This is the precinct where I was arrested and beat as a child.
-And to return here and address a roll call with a group of mostly young officers, and send a very clear and loud message that the commissioner, the deputy commissioner and I want to tell out police officers.
-We have their backs.
+And to return here and address a roll call with a group of mostly young officers, and send a very clear and loud message that the commissioner, the deputy commissioner and I want to tell our police officers — we have their backs.
 We have their backs to do their job.

 “But there is a covenant that we are establishing ... a covenant where we will give them the tools and support they need.
 But we also are going to hold them to a high standard.
 We’re not allowing abusive officers to remain in our ranks ...